quixio/quix-samples/csharp/sources/ably-hub/README.md

-# C# Ably Source
+# Ably

-This sample is a connector to Ably.
-It lets you subscribe to any channel as a source for your Quix application.
+[This project](https://github.com/quixio/quix-library/tree/main/csharp/sources/ably-hub){target="_blank"} is a connector to Ably.
+It helps you subscribe to any channel as a source for your Quix application.

 You can also use it to stream data from [Ably's Hub](https://ably.com/hub) to quickly access open data.

-## Requirements / Prerequisites
- - An active [Ably](https://ably.com/) subscription (The free account is ok too)
+## How to run

+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

+Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
+Complete the environment variables to configure the container.

+Clicking `Edit code` on the library item, forks the project to your own Git repo so you can customize it before deploying.

 ## Environment variables